SethKauf/mta_service_delays/README.md

 (Nov 23, 2021): EDA is underway for Division B lines.
 I plan on doing two different models and going from there

+(Nov 30, 2021): Modeling is underway.
+I've created a new target column with the goal of using it to cluster (KNN/KMeans?)

 # Overview

 For my final project at Flatiron, I analyzed the data on delays from the [MTA Alerts Archive](https://mymtaalerts.com/archive).<br>